dasch-swiss/dsp-api/docs/05-internals/development/third-party.md

 ## Defining Dependencies in `Dependencies.scala`

 Within the `build.sbt` file, the `Dependencies` package is referenced, which is located in `project/Dependencies.scala`.
-All third party dependencies need to be declared there:
+All third party dependencies need to be declared there.

 ### Referencing a third party library